CousinoMath/blog/blog/Functional_Roles_of_Math_Symbols/Function_of_Math_Symbols.md

-## Into the Weeds ##
+## Into the Weeds

 The intended audience for this post is primary and secondary school teachers, and not their students.
-There is no “Math Symbols” class that universities offer.
+There is no &ldquo;Math Symbols&rdquo; class that universities offer.
 This knowledge is acquired incidentally over time spent in many math courses.
 This post tries to distill some of that information into a short essay.
 Teachers may find this helpful in preparing materials or presenting concepts to